KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 43 : Calculate Total Doors per Make

-Calculate the total number of doors for each vehicle make and display the results in descending order.
+The task is to calculate the total number of doors for each vehicle make and display the results in descending order.

+## Problem 44 : Calculate Total Doors for a Specific Make

+The task is to calculate the total number of doors for vehicles belonging to the specified make (Ford).